mi161374/pytorch_unet/README.md

 The results generated using this model are not accurate since the model is not trained to the convergence.

-A Flask app has been created to use the trained UNet model in a none isolated model server.
-The app will run on port 5000.
+A Flask app has been created to use the trained UNet model.
 This app will receive a repository of .tif images, and predictions will be generated and saved in the results repository.

-The app can also be accessed using a docker container.
+The app can also be accessed using a docker container as well.

 ## Table of Contents